dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 ### Exporting a spreadsheet to CSV/TSV from LibreOffice Calc

-To export a spreadsheet to CSV/TSV data you can just use the ‘Save as…’ dialogue in LibreOffice:
+To export a spreadsheet to CSV/TSV data you can just use the *Save as…* dialogue in LibreOffice:

 ![Save as…](./images/csvtut-export-1.png)

- 1. Set the file type to ‘Text CSV (.csv)’ (regardless whether you want to save you data as CSV or TSV).
+ 1. Set the file type to *Text CSV (.csv)* (regardless whether you want to save you data as CSV or TSV).
- 2. Check the ‘Edit filter settings’ checkbox.
+ 2. Check the *Edit filter settings* checkbox.

 This should open a second dialogue where you can set the details about your
 output: